Te0SX/TSM/README.md

-# UGTMS - Project for Dissertasion
+# UGTMS - Project for Dissertation

 ### A Timesheet Management System.